AndrewBrinker/talks/cool.md

 In this small essay I will walk through a collection of five Rust features and tools that make creating systems in Rust a joy.
-They are: Cargo (the Rust build tool and package manager), the mutability system, the trait system, the lifetime system, and pattern matching.
+They are: Cargo (the Rust build tool and package manager), immutable-by-default variables, the trait system, the borrow checker, and pattern matching.

 ## Cargo